SWEG-2016EC-Batch/Byte-Me/ETS-1203-16-Ruth-Kassahu/Automobile (pseudocode) .md

 So breaking down the problem that has been given into:

 ##### 1.1 Input:
--The capacity of your car fuel tank in gallons.
+- The capacity of your car fuel tank in gallons.
--The miles per gallon the automobile can achieve.
+- The miles per gallon the automobile can achieve.

 ##### 1.2 Output:
--The total number of miles that the car can be driven without refueling
+- The total number of miles that the car can be driven without refueling

 ##### 1.3 process:
 -	Taking the capacity of the fuel tank in gallons and miles per gallon the automobile can achieve.